-The pension liability has increased to £35,546,000 as at 31 March 2019, from £29,287,000 as at 31 March 2018.
-This is mainly due to the change in financial assumptions used by the actuary at 31 March 2019.
-The main change relates to the decrease in the discount rate used by the Actuary to discount the future cash flows of the fund.
+The pension liability has decreased to £15,151,000 as at 31 March 2022, from £21,247,000 the previous year.
+This is mainly due to the change in financial assumptions used by the actuary particularly the increase in the discount rate impacting liabilities.
 These assumptions are determined by the Actuary and represent the market conditions at the reporting date.
 The Authority relies and places assurance on the professional judgement of the Actuary and the assumptions used to calculate this actuarial valuation.
 Full details of the movement in the liability are shown in the Notes to the Accounts, Note 34.

-6. Other Significant items
+7. Other Significant items